xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC-Legacy.md

 This file is to show you how to analyse metagenomes on ISAAC Open Legacy using part of the [metaWRAP](https://github.com/bxlab/metaWRAP/blob/master/Usage_tutorial.md) pipeline as it has a very detailed guide for you to look into.

+**NOTE: The scheduler and workload manager on ISAAC Open Legacy cluster will be replaced with SLURM on June 30, 2022.
+You will have to submit SLURM based jobs from July 2022.
+You may follow instructions in ISAAC_Next_Gen_usage.md to create and submit SLURM jobs.**

 ## 1. Log into ISAAC Open Legacy
 ```console
 ssh your_username@acf-login.acf.tennessee.edu